aditya5660/ci-slice-lite/README.md

 $ git clone https://github.com/aditya5660/ci-slice-lite.git
 ```
 * Create database
 Create an empty mySql or MariaDb database (default db name is ci_blox) and a user (default is root/no password).
-Note that the database.php file in application/config contains these configuration settings
+Note that the database.php file in app/config contains these configuration settings
+* Import database
+Import database from app/database/
+* Change database setting on .env

 * Run your local development server
-* Change database setting on .env

 ### Cridentials
 ```sh